datanav/docs/technical/powerofficego-superoffice.rst

      - "string"

-Powerofficego Product to SuperOffice Product
+Powerofficego Product to Superoffice Product
 --------------------------------------------
-Every Powerofficego Product will be synchronized with a SuperOffice Product.
+Every Powerofficego Product will be synchronized with a Superoffice Product.

-Once a link between a Powerofficego Product and a SuperOffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Powerofficego Product and a Superoffice Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Powerofficego Product and a SuperOffice Product:
+The following properties are synchronized between a Powerofficego Product and a Superoffice Product:

 .. list-table::
    :header-rows: 1

    * - Powerofficego Product Property
-     - SuperOffice Product Property
+     - Superoffice Product Property
-     - SuperOffice Data Type
+     - Superoffice Data Type
    * - CostPrice
      - UnitCost
      - "string"